Beetlejuice Beetlejuice: Development

 In November 2013, Ryder hinted at a possible return for the sequel as well by saying, "I'm kind of sworn to secrecy but it sounds like it might be happening.
 It's 27 years later.
 And I have to say, I love Lydia Deetz so much.
 She was such a huge part of me.
 I would be really interested in what she is doing 27 years later".
 Ryder confirmed that she would only consider making a sequel if Burton and Keaton were involved.
 In December 2014, Burton stated, "It's a character that I love and I miss actually working with Michael.
-There's only one Betelgeuse.
+There's only one Beetlejuice.
 We're working on a script and I think it's probably closer than ever and I'd love to work with him again".
 In January 2015, writer Grahame-Smith told Entertainment Weekly that the script was finished and that he and Burton intended to start filming Beetlejuice 2 by the end of the year, and that both Keaton and Ryder would return in their respective roles.

-While negotiating to join the Netflix show Stranger Things as Joyce Byers in mid-2015, Ryder accepted that role under the sole request to the Duffer Brothers that if a Beetlejuice sequel ever got greenlighted, they would let her take a break from the series to film it, as she and Burton had been having conversations about the project since 2000; the Duffers agreed.
+While negotiating to join the Netflix series Stranger Things as Joyce Byers in mid-2015, Ryder accepted that role under the sole request to the Duffer Brothers that if a Beetlejuice sequel were to be greenlit, they would let her take a break from the series to film it, as she and Burton had been having conversations about the project since 2000; the Duffers agreed.
 In August 2015, on Late Night with Seth Meyers, Ryder confirmed she would be reprising her role in the sequel.
 In May 2016, Burton stated, "It's something that I really would like to do in the right circumstances, but it's one of those films where it has to be right.
 It's not a kind of a movie that cries out [for a sequel], it's not the Beetlejuice trilogy.
 So it's something that if the elements are right—because I do love the character and Michael's amazing as that character, so yeah we'll see.
 But there's nothing concrete yet".
 In October 2017, Mike Vukadinovich was hired to re-write the script.
 In April 2019, Warner Bros. stated the sequel had been shelved.